suretrust/cst/README.md

 - Add more test coverage.
 - Refactor code.
-- Name all URLs and import them from `constants.js`.
+- Name all URLs and import them from `constants.js` instead of directly inputing them in Axios calls.

 ## Author